Chinese spring offensive: Aftermath

 The spring offensive would be the last all-out offensive operation of the PVA for the duration of the war.
 Their objective to permanently drive the UN out of Korea had failed.
 The UN soon launched its May–June 1951 counteroffensive which erased all gains of the spring offensive and returned the UN forces to Line Kansas approximately 2–6 mi north of the 38th Parallel, while some UN units advanced further north.
-A series of smaller skirmishes followed as the UN established the Jamestown Line as the main line of resistance.
+A series of smaller offensives north of Seoul in October 1951 followed as the UN established the Jamestown Line as the main line of resistance.

 The presence of UN forces at the northeast of the 38th Parallel, prompted the PVA Command to plan a limited offensive dubbed the "Sixth Phase Campaign".
 But the armistice negotiations that began on 10 July 1951 at Kaesong forced both sides to dig in at their respective positions across the 38th Parallel.

-The mobile warfare of rapid movement that dominated the early stages of the war has completely eclipsed following the offensive and the war would be on the stage similar to the trench warfare of the First World War in which both sides entrenched and exchanged little territory with each other while they each suffered horrendous losses.
-Both sides concluded that no belligerent was capable of uniting the peninsula under their respective banners.
-The north–south dividing line along the peninsula returned to almost its initial position before the outbreak of the war.